nnenasheva/documentation/user_guide/business_intelligence_filters.rst

 To add a Segment to the filters:

-- Drag "Apply segment" to the box on the right,
+- Drag "Apply segment" to the box on the right

   |segments|